MarlonKr/ReportGPT/README.md

 - `config.py`: Contains configurations for development and production environments.

 ## TODO's
-- [] Implement a redundancy check for crawling and refining
+- [ ] Implement a redundancy check for crawling- and refining-processes

 ## Requirements